-In order to dive further into this new and highly appealing solar incentive, we should define two relevant concepts that are mentioned above: everyday net metering and community shared solar.
+In order to dive further into this highly appealing solar incentive, we should define two relevant concepts: community solar and net metering.

-The term community solar refers to an alternative to rooftop solar for homeowners that either don’t qualify to have solar installed on their roof or would prefer not to have their own personal solar panels.
-Community solar is also sometimes referred to as “shared solar,” wherein homeowners collectively pay for a solar system that provides power to multiple households.
+Community solar is an alternative to rooftop solar for households and businesses that either don’t qualify to have solar installed on their roof or would prefer not to have their own solar panels.
+Community solar is also sometimes referred to as “shared solar,” wherein households collectively pay for a solar system that provides power to multiple homes.

-You can think of community solar as something that homeowners “subscribe” to.
-A large scale, off-site solar panel installation will typically offer available energy to hundreds of homeowners.
+You can think of community solar as something that households “subscribe” to.
+A large scale, off-site solar panel installation will typically offer available energy to hundreds of households.
 In many cases, a community solar array can be built to power an entire neighborhood or town.
 A resident can either own a few of the community array’s solar panels or rent them in order to get discounted energy rates without having to make any up front purchase.
 Issues like maintenance, warranties and equipment are not a factor with community solar, because all of those elements are handled by the owner.
 Learn more about how much you could save with community solar in this article.

-Net energy metering, usually referred to just as “net metering”, is a solar incentive where homeowners receive credits for the excess power that their solar panels produce.
-Because the excess power is delivered to the grid, net metering can be thought of as a solar storage solution that allows you to push and pull energy to and from the grid without having to pay extra for a home battery to provide backup.
+Net energy metering, usually referred to just as “net metering”, is a solar incentive where households receive credits for the excess power that their solar panels produce.
+Because the excess power is delivered to the grid, net metering can be thought of as a solar storage solution that allows you to push and pull energy to and from the grid, without having to pay extra for a home battery to provide backup.
 This type of net metering only applies to power that is produced and used in the same location.
 If you think net metering sounds like a pretty good setup, but you don’t think you can benefit from it because you’re unable to install solar, you’re in luck!
 Virtual net metering (VNM) is a way to offer the benefits of net metering for people who are subscribed to community solar.

 The amount of virtual net metering credits you receive depends on the size of your share in the community solar system.
 For example, if you own 25 percent of a community solar array, you’ll be credited for 25 percent of the production of that system.
 The credits will appear on your electric bill, offering you a significant cost reduction on your energy spending without the hassle of having panels installed and maintained on your own roof.
 In a sense, the massive solar array in which you hold stock will provide virtual energy to your home, and VNM credits are how you account for that energy.

-The top performers for community solar are where the majority of activity in this solar industry segment are occurring.
-However, there are other emerging markets – SEIA cites community solar programs active in 25 states as well as the nation’s capital.
+The top performing states for community solar are where the majority of activity in this solar industry segment are occurring.
+However, there are other emerging markets – according to SEIA there are active community solar programs in 41 states, as well as in the nation’s capital.
 In general, community solar and virtual net metering are resoundingly popular in the Northeast.
 It’s forecasted that community solar programs will be established across the nation as awareness grows.
 As the “sharing economy” expands in the U.S. (which includes companies like Airbnb, Uber, and TaskRabbit), more households are exploring opportunities within their communities that help them make the most of their resources.